ksainc/integration_ews/README.md

 About 95% of the properties between Nextcloud and EWS are transferable and supported for both Contacts and Calendars, some properties are limited due to the limitations of both systems.

+Please note that at the moment the app only supports basic and NTLM authentication.

 ### Contacts

 The following is a list of contacts properties that translate and are transfered to between both systems.